-At City Academy, subject teachers are responsible for delivering High Quality Teaching and tracking and monitoring the progress of students in their lessons in the first instance.
-They are also supported by the school SENCO and teaching assistants, where possible, to help them to understand students' needs and develop strategies and resources to enable students to engage in learning.
+At City Academy, subject teachers are responsible for delivering High Quality Teaching, tracking and monitoring the progress of students in their lessons in the first instance.
+Additionally, they are supported by the school SENCO and teaching assistants, where possible, in order to help them to understand students' needs whilst develop strategies and resources to enable students to engage in learning.
 Regular CPD and SEND updates are shared with staff through after school training and in briefings.